DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

   * fhv data - Year 2019.

 > [!NOTE]
-> * Please be aware that the Option 1 below, which uses Marketplace data, is not valid anymore for the homework.
-> * We have two quick hack to load that data quicker, follow [this video](https://www.youtube.com/watch?v=Mork172sK_c&list=PLaNLNpjZpzwgneiI-Gl8df8GCsPYp_6Bs) for option 1 or check instructions in [week3/extras](../03-data-warehouse/extras) for option 2
+> * We have prepared a python script for loading the data that can be found through [week3/extras](../03-data-warehouse/extras).

 ## Setting up your environment